ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/partners/qnx.rst

 .. note::

-    QNX only supports :target:`x86_64-unknown-linux-gnu` and :target:`x86_64-pc-windows-msvc`.
+    QNX only supports :target:`x86_64-unknown-linux-gnu` and
+    :target:`x86_64-pc-windows-msvc` as host platforms.

-    QNX does not support :ref:`aarch64-apple-darwin`.
-QNX is deprecating support for :target:`x86_64-apple-darwin`.
+    QNX does not support :ref:`aarch64-apple-darwin` as a host platform.
+QNX is deprecating support for :target:`x86_64-apple-darwin` as a host platform.

 Windows Setup